Common Sense Approach to Chemical Accident Prevention Proposed Rule

 Rule Summary

-On February 13, 2026, EPA announced the Common Sense Approach to Chemical Accident Prevention rule, which proposes revisions to the Risk Management Program.
+On February 24, 2026, EPA published the Common Sense Approach to Chemical Accident Prevention rule, which proposes revisions to the Risk Management Program.
 These proposed changes would:

 - reduce regulatory burden by ensuring regulatory consistency,

-- eliminate unnecessary burdens placed on facilities where there is not specific data available to show that the current RMP rule would reduce or has reduced accidental releases, and
+- eliminate unnecessary burdens placed on facilities where there is not specific data available to show that the current RMP rule would reduce or has reduced accidental releases.

 Public Hearing

-In addition to accepting written comments during the public comment period, EPA will hold a virtual public hearing.
+In addition to accepting written comments during the public comment period, EPA will hold a virtual public hearing on March 10, 2026.
 The hearing will convene at 12:00pm Eastern Standard Time and will conclude after all speakers have presented, but no earlier than 5:00pm EST.

 Rule History